lower23/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 # CREATE TRIGGER (Transact-SQL)
 [!INCLUDE[tsql-appliesto-ss2008-asdb-xxxx-xxx-md](../../includes/tsql-appliesto-ss2008-asdb-xxxx-xxx-md.md)]

+CREATE TABLE department(dept_no CHAR(4) NOT NULL PRIMARY KEY,
+                        dept_name CHAR(25) NOT NULL,
+                        location CHAR(30) NULL)

+CREATE TABLE employee  (emp_no INTEGER NOT NULL PRIMARY KEY,
+                        emp_fname CHAR(20) NOT NULL,
+                        emp_lname CHAR(20) NOT NULL,
+                        dept_no CHAR(4) NULL,
+						salary money NULL,
+						CONSTRAINT foreign_emp FOREIGN KEY(dept_no) REFERENCES department(dept_no))

+CREATE TABLE project   (project_no CHAR(4) NOT NULL PRIMARY KEY,
+                        project_name CHAR(15) NOT NULL,
+                        budget FLOAT NULL)

+CREATE TABLE works_on	(emp_no INTEGER NOT NULL,
+                        project_no CHAR(4) NOT NULL,
+                        job CHAR (15) NULL,
+                        enter_date DATE NULL,
+						CONSTRAINT works_on_PK PRIMARY KEY (emp_no, project_no),
+						CONSTRAINT FK1_works_on FOREIGN KEY(emp_no) REFERENCES employee(emp_no),
+						CONSTRAINT FK2_works_on FOREIGN KEY(project_no) REFERENCES project(project_no))

+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+DATABASE
+Applies the scope of a DDL trigger to the current database.
+If specified, the trigger fires whenever *event_type* or *event_group* occurs in the current database.
+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+DATABASE
+Applies the scope of a DDL trigger to the current database.
+If specified, the trigger fires whenever *event_type* or *event_group* occurs in the current database.
+*table* | *view*
+The table or view on which the DML trigger runs.
+This table or view is sometimes referred to as the trigger table or trigger view.
+Specifying the fully qualified name of the table or view is optional.
+You can only reference a view by an INSTEAD OF trigger.
+You can't define DML triggers on local or global temporary tables.

+DATABASE
+Applies the scope of a DDL trigger to the current database.
+If specified, the trigger fires whenever *event_type* or *event_group* occurs in the current database.
+insert into department values ('d1', 'Research',   'Dallas')

+insert into employee values(25348, 'Matthew', 'Smith',    'd3', 35000)

+insert into project values ('p1', 'Apollo', 120000.00)

+insert into works_on values (10102, 'p1',  'Analyst',   '2006.10.1')

+SELECT  emp_no, emp_fname, emp_lname, dept_no, salary
+   INTO employee_enh
+   FROM employee

+ALTER TABLE employee_enh
+          ADD domicile CHAR(25) NULL
+			CONSTRAINT PK_employee_enh PRIMARY KEY (emp_no)

+UPDATE employee_enh
+	SET domicile = 'San Antonio'
+WHERE emp_no = 25348

 Creates a DML, DDL, or logon trigger.
 A trigger is a special type of stored procedure that automatically runs when an event occurs in the database server.
 DML triggers run when a user tries to modify data through a data manipulation language (DML) event.
 DML events are INSERT, UPDATE, or DELETE statements on a table or view.
 These triggers fire when any valid event fires, whether table rows are affected or not.
 For more information, see [DML Triggers](../../relational-databases/triggers/dml-triggers.md).